dmontecino/SMARTeR/README.md

 # Convert your Configurable Model to a flat table:

-Only for configurable models WITHOUT nested Categories (for now).

 This is a function to present the Configurable Model with its Categories, Attributes, and Options as a flat table.
 It can handle all types of Attributes.
 Keys and Labels for each Category, Attribute, and Options are also given.
 The attribute type is